About Sleep Well No More Snore Ring

 Here on HighYa, these products had an average rating of about 2 stars at the time of our research, with common complaints citing failure to work as advertised and less-than-stellar customer service experiences.
 In the instance of DashCam Pro, many customers seemed complained about long shipping times, which seems to have since been resolved.

-Pro tip: The reality is that these are common complaints for most ASOTV products, and aren’t specific to InvenTel or any other company in the industry.
+Pro tip: The reality is that these are common complaints about most ASOTV products, and aren’t specific to InvenTel or any other company in the industry.

 But does this mean you can expect to experience the same with the Snore Ring?
 While there’s certainly no reason to believe so, we think it’s worth mentioning and keeping in mind.